ad3ller/emonitor/README.rst

     ^C
     Stopping emonitor.

 Configuration
 -------------

-Communication with a serial instrument is configured using `instrum.ini`.
-To list configured instruments,
+Communication with a serial instrument is configured using `~/.emonitor/instrum.ini`.
+To list the configured instruments,

 .. code-block:: bash